RolCh43/RolCh43/README.md

 ##  Fun Facts

-Fluent in Português & English.
+Fluent in Portuguese & English.

 I'm a guitarist and love Rock/Metal.